 If it is in clear weather, you can have a glimpse of 4 mountains which is 8000m high or more, such as: Mt.
 Lhotse (8516m),Mt.
 Everest (8848m), Mt.
 Qowowuyag (8201m),Mt Mayalu (8463m).

-Then in the afternoon around 1:00pm go down from E.B.C back to Shegar, and continue go west to Zhangmu.
+Then in the afternoon, back to Gyirong.
 The road snaked ever downward.
 After a few switchbacks you will find yourselves in a lush ravine with waterfalls bursting from the mountains on all sides and flowing to a raging river far below.

 Day 9: See you off at Nepalese Border

 Our Guide will drop you off in the morning at the border bridge, You are kindly required to hike on your own to cross the border bridge which is 50m long, then check in Nepal side, you can get the Nepal visa upon arrival with US$30, please prepare one photo at passport size to get Nepal Visa.
 Next step, you need to find a car or bus towards Kathmandu, 50m ahead from border bridge, dozens of car or bus are parking here to pick up travelers.

 Tour ends at the border in Tibet side.